+EXPRESSIONS AND EQUATIONS

+6.EE

-EXPRESSIONS AND EQUATIONS (6.EE) Grade 6 Content Standards Sadlier Math, Grade 6 equation.
-Example: In a problem involving motion at constant speed, list and graph ordered pairs of distances and times, and write the equation d = 65t to represent the relationship between distance and time.
-GEOMETRY (6.G) Grade 6 Content Standards Sadlier Math, Grade 6 6.G All students will solve real-world and mather and volume. natical problems involving area, surface area, 1.
-Find the area of right triangles, other triangles, special quadrilaterals, and polygons by composing into rectangles or decomposing into triangles and other shapes; apply these techniques in the context of solving real-world and mathematical problems.
+Grade 6 Content Standards Sadlier Math, Grade 6 equation.
+For example, in a problem involving motion at constant speed, list and graph ordered pairs of distances and times, and write the equation d = 65t to represent the relationship between distance and time.
+GEOMETRY 6.G Grade 6 Content Standards Sadlier Math, Grade 6 Solve real-world and mathematical problems involving area, surface area, and volume.
+1. Find the area of right triangles, other triangles, special quadrilaterals, and polygons by composing into rectangles or decomposing into triangles and other shapes; apply these techniques in the context of solving real-world and mathematical problems.
 Chapter 14: 14-1 through 14-3, 14-5 & 14-6 2.
 Find the volume of a right rectangular prism with fractional edge lengths by packing it with unit cubes of the appropriate unit fraction edge lengths, and show that the volume is the same as would be found by multiplying the edge lengths of the prism.
-Apply the formulas $V = I w h$ and $V = B h$ to find volumes of right rectangular prisms with fractional edge lengths in the context of solving real-world and mathematical Chapter 15: 15-4 through 15-6 problems.
+Apply the formulas $V = l w h$ and $V = b h$ to find volumes of right rectangular prisms with fractional edge lengths in the context of solving real-world and mathematical problems.
+Chapter 15: 15-4 through 15-6 3.
+Draw polygons in the coordinate plane given coordinates for the vertices; use coordinates to find the length of a side joining points with the same first coordinate or the same second coordinate.
+Apply these techniques in the context of solving real-world and mathematical problems.
+Chapter 9: 9-10 & 9-11

-GEOMETRY (6.G)
+GEOMETRY

+6.G